CruzHacks/cruzhacks-organizer-challenges/backend-challenge.md

 * Create a public Github repo with your project.
 [If you're unfamiliar with Git, this will get you running.](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/)
 * Create a zip of your application
-* Email a link of your repo or add your zip in the email to [contact@cruzhacks.com](mailto:contact@cruzhacks.com) with the subject line `CruzHacks Challenge - Last, First`
+* Email a link of your repo or or send us a zip of your code with the file called `Last_First_CruzHacks_Backend.zip` in the email to [contact@cruzhacks.com](mailto:contact@cruzhacks.com) and cc [dev@cruzhacks.com] with the subject line `CruzHacks Challenge - Last, First`.
   * Please include any .env information necessary to run the application
-  * If you have any other sensitive files that should not be shared publicly please include in a zip
+  * If you have any other sensitive files that should not be shared in a git repo add a file called `backend_secrets.zip`

-* If you are also attempting the frontend challenge, please attach the second repository in the same email.
+* If you are also attempting the other challenge, please attach the other challenge in the same email.

 Good luck and we'll get back to you all as soon as possible!
 We can't wait to see what everyone here can do!

-If you ever have questions or need help, please reach out to us at [contact@cruzhacks.com](mailto:contact@cruzhacks.com).
+If you ever have questions or need help, please reach out to us at [contact@cruzhacks.com](mailto:contact@cruzhacks.com) or [dev@cruzhacks.com](mailto:dev@cruzhacks.com).